BitGo/BitGoAPIDocs/index.html.md

 ## Login

 Get a token for first-party access to the BitGo API.
 First-party access is only intended for users accessing their own BitGo accounts.
-For 3rd party access to the BitGo API on behalf of another user, please see **Partner Authentication**.

 ```shell
 EMAIL="janedoe@bitgo.com"